bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />

 Example 1, something like this, li.
 Example 2, something like that.
-But I didn\'t want this unordered list to get targeted by my rules, I only want this one because this is actual content in my tab.
-That\'s why I\'m using the angle bracket here, is that it will only target the specific selector for my element tabs that are there.
-We\'ve got that in place, and now my tabs are lining up next to each other, still doesn\'t look very good, but we\'re getting there.We\'ll continue with the styling in the next lesson.
+But I didn&apos;t want this unordered list to get targeted by my rules, I only want this one because this is actual content in my tab.
+That&apos;s why I&apos;m using the angle bracket here, is that it will only target the specific selector for my element tabs that are there.
+We&apos;ve got that in place, and now my tabs are lining up next to each other, still doesn&apos;t look very good, but we&apos;re getting there.We&apos;ll continue with the styling in the next lesson.

 <h3>Start Files: Creating a Tabbed Interface with jQuery</h3>